davide-marino00/PBI_DOCS/refac.md

 			        ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])
 			    )
 ```
-- **DAX Explanation (Generated):** The DAX expression you've provided calculates a measure called `trackedDiff2`, which essentially determines the difference between the total hours tracked and the maximum hours tracked per week for each employee, while ignoring any specific filters on the hours per week.

-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX expression you've provided calculates the difference between two values related to hours tracked in a timesheet system.
+Here's a breakdown of what it achieves in simple business terms:

-1. **Total Hours Tracked**: The measure starts with `[TotalHoursTracked]`, which represents the total number of hours that have been logged or tracked for a specific context (like a project, employee, or time period).
+1. **Total Hours Tracked**: The measure starts with `[TotalHoursTracked]`, which represents the total number of hours that have been logged or tracked by an employee over a specific period.

-2. **Maximum Hours Per Week**: The next part of the expression calculates the maximum number of hours that have been recorded per week for each employee.
-This is done using:
+2. **Maximum Hours Per Week**: The expression then calculates the maximum number of hours that have been recorded per week for the same employee.
+This is done using the `MAXX` function, which looks at the distinct values of `HoursPerWeek` from the `vw_Timesheet` table.
+Essentially, it finds the highest number of hours that the employee has logged in any single week.

-   - `MAXX(DISTINCT(vw_Timesheet[HoursPerWeek]), vw_Timesheet[HoursPerWeek])`: This part looks at all the unique hours recorded per week and finds the highest value among them.
+3. **Context Management**: The `CALCULATE` function is used to modify the context in which the maximum hours are calculated:
-   - `REMOVEFILTERS(vw_Timesheet[HoursPerWeek])`: This ensures that any filters applied to the hours per week are ignored, allowing the calculation to consider all recorded hours.
+   - `REMOVEFILTERS(vw_Timesheet[HoursPerWeek])` ensures that any filters applied to the `HoursPerWeek` column are ignored.
+This means the calculation considers all weeks, not just those filtered by specific criteria.
-   - `ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])`: This keeps the context of the specific employee while removing other filters, ensuring that the maximum hours are calculated just for that employee.
+   - `ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])` keeps the context focused on the specific employee by removing filters from all other columns in the `vw_Timesheet` table except for the `EmployeeID`.
+This ensures that the maximum hours are calculated only for the relevant employee.

-3. **Calculating the Difference**: Finally, the expression subtracts the maximum hours tracked per week (calculated in the previous step) from the total hours tracked.
-This gives you the difference between what has been logged overall and the highest weekly hours recorded for that employee.

-**In summary**: The `trackedDiff2` measure calculates how many hours exceed the maximum weekly hours tracked for each employee.
-This can help identify if an employee is consistently logging more hours than their maximum recorded workload, which could indicate overwork or inefficiencies.
+4. **Final Calculation**: The final result of the measure, `trackedDiff2`, is the difference between the total hours tracked by the employee and the maximum hours they have logged in any single week.

+In summary, this measure helps to identify how much the total hours tracked by an employee exceeds their maximum weekly hours.
+This could be useful for understanding workload, identifying potential overwork, or ensuring compliance with work hour regulations.

 **`UTI_TotalBillableHours`**